 Steven W. Meier, M.D. is a board-certified orthopedic surgeon with fellowship training in sports medicine and arthroscopic surgery.
 He received his Doctor of Medicine from the Loyola University Chicago Stritch School of Medicine and completed his fellowship at the University of California, San Diego for Sports Medicine and Arthroscopic Surgery.

-Dr. Meier is a leader in his field in the surgical treatment of shoulder conditions, like rotator cuff repairs, and knee conditions, as well as arthroscopic surgical techniques.
+Dr. Meier is a leader in his field in the surgical treatment of shoulder conditions, like rotator cuff surgery, and knee conditions, as well as arthroscopic surgical techniques.
 He is highly qualified as an arthroscopic shoulder surgeon.
 To find out more, contact him at 310.736.2793 to speak with an experienced Beverly Hills orthopedic surgeon.

-Next, learn about minimally-invasive arthroscopic knee surgeries.
+Next, learn about minimally-invasive orthopedic spine conditions.